PandemiaProject/pandemia/README.md

 pip install .[test]
 pytest
 ```

 ## Documentation
-To generate documentation:
+Consult the [User Guide](docs/user_guide.pdf), or generate documentation using:
 ```
 pip install pdoc
 pdoc --html --overwrite --html-dir docs pandemia
 ```

+## Contributors

+## Acknowledgements

-## Citing This Work
+## Citing this work
-Pandemia is based on [ABMlux](https://github.com/abm-covid-lux/abmlux), an epidemic model which was used in the article Thompson, J. and Wattam, S. "Estimating the impact of interventions against COVID-19: from lockdown to vaccination", 2021, PLOS ONE, https://doi.org/10.1371/journal.pone.0261330.
+Pandemia is based on [ABMlux](https://github.com/abm-covid-lux/abmlux), an epidemic model used in the article Thompson, J. and Wattam, S. "Estimating the impact of interventions against COVID-19: from lockdown to vaccination", 2021, PLOS ONE, https://doi.org/10.1371/journal.pone.0261330.
+In that article, the authors presented an agent-based model of the COVID-19 pandemic in Luxembourg, and used it simulate the impact of interventions over the first 6 months of the pandemic.
+Pandemia is a far-reaching generalization of the ABMlux model.

 If you publish using technology from this repository, please cite the above article using this BibTeX:
 ```